What is electrical cardioversion?

 take anti-clotting medicine.
 These are commonly taken for several weeks before and

 after the procedure.
-Not everyone needs this medicine, but some people do.
+Not everyone needs this medicine, but most people do.
 You are

 likely to need anti-clotting medicine if your abnormal rhythm has lasted more than